alexapostolu/night/TIMELINE.md

 ## v0.1.0-beta

-The base release for `v0.1`.
 This version focuses on testing new features.

-Turned the `print` keyword into a function.
+The `print` keyword is now a function.

 Also made the code more modular and just better in general, especially when it came to the interpreter.
 And I made an actual error class.